Make Existing PowerPoints Accessible

 Missing audio or video subtitles

-Who missing subtitles impacts
+Who missing subtitles affects

 Statistics suggest 4-5% of the general population experience some form of hearing loss or are Deaf.
 The number of individuals with hearing loss increases to around 20% for people over age 60.
 Captions and transcripts are essential for some audiences.

-However, 80% of 18 to 25-year-olds regularly use captions when watching video.[1].
-Educators should consider that captions aid comprehension, focus, and memory[2] and that 90 percent of all students who use closed captions find them helpful for learning.[3].
+However, 80% of 18 to 25-year-olds regularly use captions when watching video.[1]
+Educators should consider that captions aid comprehension, focus, and memory[2] and that 90 percent of all students who use closed captions find them helpful for learning.[3]
 Captions ensure names, terminology, and complex terms are communicated exactly as intended.

 Consider the following video as an illustration of why captions are important.
-Note: ensure captions are turned and do not adjust the volume on your device.
+Note: ensure captions are turned on and do not adjust the volume on your device.

 How to fix it

-- Select the video on the slide.
+1. Select the video on the slide.

-- Move to the Playback tab.
+2. Move to the Playback tab.

-- Select Insert Captions > Insert Captions.
+3. Select Insert Captions > Insert Captions.

-- Choose .VTT file.
+4. Choose .VTT file.

 For audio files, consider adding the transcript to a later slide or as an additional document distributed alongside the presentation file.
 Make a note adjacent to the audio recording indicating where the transcript is available.